- Achieving Sustainable Site Design through Low Impact Development Practices

 This paper reviews the problems created by infiltration and exfiltration in buildings, and the design considerations of an air barrier system to control the problems.
 It explains the air pressures on buildings, the fundamentals of controlling those pressures, air barrier material requirements, combination "air and vapor barriers," and the required properties of air barriers systems.
 Specific designs will be reviewed, and warm-side air and vapor barriers vs. cold-side air barrier systems compared.
 The complexities of the "airtight drywall approach," or "ADA," (Lstiburek and Lischkoff, 1986) are also discussed.
 Finally, the paper will review roof air barrier concepts.

 Infiltration and exfiltration of air in buildings have serious consequences, because they are uncontrolled; the infiltrating air is untreated and can therefore entrain pollutants, allergens, and bacteria into buildings.
-The accompanying change in air pressures can disrupt the delicate pressure relationships between spaces that HVAC systems create by design, in buildings such as hospitals, where infection control and patients' very lives may depend upon maintaining those relationships, and labs, where pollutant control is essential.
+The accompanying change in air pressures can disrupt the delicate pressure relationships between spaces that HVAC systems create by design, in buildings such as hospitals, where infection control and patients' very lives may depend upon maintaining those relationships, and laboratories, where pollutant control is essential.
 Disrupted air pressure relationships can move pollutants from spaces where they should be contained, into other spaces where they are not desired.
 For example, pollutants can move from such areas as storage rooms or garages under buildings into living or working spaces and cause indoor air quality problems.
-Another serious consequence of infiltration and exfiltration through the building envelope is the condensation of moisture from the exfiltrating air in northern climates, and from infiltrating hot humid air in southern climates, causing mold growth, decay, and corrosion that cause health problems and durability problems with premature building deterioration.
-Unlike the moisture transport mechanism of diffusion, air pressure differentials can transport hundreds of times more water vapor through air leaks in the envelope over the same period of time (Quirouette, 1986).
-This water vapor can condense within the envelope in a concentrated manner, as the air hits a surface that is at a temperature below the dew-point within the assembly (Fig. 2).
+Another serious consequence of infiltration and exfiltration through the building enclosure is the condensation of moisture from the exfiltrating air in northern climates, and from infiltrating hot humid air in southern climates, causing mold growth, decay, and corrosion that cause health problems and durability problems with premature building deterioration.
+Unlike the moisture transport mechanism of diffusion, air pressure differentials can transport hundreds of times more water vapor through air leaks in the enclosure over the same period of time (Quirouette, 1986).
+This water vapor can condense within the enclosure in a concentrated manner, as the air hits a surface within the assembly that is at a temperature below its dew-point (Fig. 2).

 Air leaks through the building enclosure can take one of several forms: